-There is much to learn from this experience, but I do not know of any comprehensive documentation or analysis of it.
-In my interview with Rosanna (of EQUAL GROUND) she shed some light.
-It was an initiative by the Centre for Policy Alternatives (CPA), an NGO working on research and advocacy.
+There is much to learn from this experience, but a lack of comprehensive documentation or analysis of it.
+In her interview, Rosanna (of EQUAL GROUND) shed some light, that it was an initiative by the Centre for Policy Alternatives (CPA), an NGO working on research and advocacy.
 Another NGO, Companions On a Journey (COJ) was also involved.
 Together they sought law reform from the Ministry of Justice, challenging Section 365A on the grounds of human rights, said Rosanna.
-She began her commentary by saying that she was not herself involved.
-At the time, she said, she was not even involved in any LGBT activism.
-I asked her how she felt about women being included within the folds on criminality.
-She said, 'It's ironic because the Government has never been conscious of gender balance in any shape or form - to say that law was gender biased was rather strange' (Flamer-Caldera 2011).
+She was not involved herself and at the time was not taking part in any LGBT activism at all.
+Asked how she felt about women being included in the criminality fold, she said, 'It's ironic because the Government has never been conscious of gender balance in any shape or form - to say that law was gender-biased was rather strange' (Flamer-Caldera 2011).

-Rosanna views this more as an action of the Government.
+Rosanna viewed this more as a Government action.
 It can also be seen as a reaction - to the process initiated by the CPA.
-I asked her if CPA consulted anyone.
-Only with COJ, she said.
-'And even COJ was very new at the time.
+Asked if the CPA consulted anyone, she said, 'Only with COJ, and even COJ was very new at the time.
 This whole "gay community" was a new concept.
 The process came and went, nobody even noticed.
 When we started working in the area of gay rights we learnt about what had happened.'
-Does she feel any resentment, I asked her.
-No, she said (Flamer-Caldera 2011).
+Does she feel any resentment?
+'No', she replied (Flamer-Caldera 2011).

 Many questions remained unanswered.
 On what grounds exactly was Section 365A challenged?
 Was there any prior documentation of human rights violations?
 At whose behest was this process initiated?
-Was it affected persons themselves, for example LGBT?
+Was it affected persons themselves, for example LGBT individuals?
 Should a civil society organisation or an NGO or a group of lawyers initiate such a process - without consulting those who are directly affected?

-Some of these questions emerged also in the process that took place in India.
-Without referring to them directly the following section briefly describes the process.
+Some of these questions also emerged in the process that took place in India.
+Without referring to them directly, that process is briefly described in the following section.